 Our work in protecting the natural environment is a company-wide effort, and our approach to responsible land management is highly localized and targeted to the unique needs of our sites' respective communities.
 Due to the nature of our business, some Covia operations are in high-sensitivity biodiversity areas.
 We recognize that it is of upmost importance to protect and conserve the natural environments where we operate, and we have multiple initiatives in place to minimize our footprint.

 Our initiatives include:

-Training - We believe that training Team Members on local biodiversity and ecosystem topics is crucial to good environmental stewardship.
+• Training - We believe that training Team Members on local biodiversity and ecosystem topics is crucial to good environmental stewardship.
 Topics covered under multiple environmental training opportunities include Environmental Onboarding, New Mine Development, Stormwater Best Management Practices, and the National Pollution Discharge Elimination System (NPDES) - Stormwater Pollution Prevention Program (SWPPP).

 - Community Action Plans Every Covia site is required to submit a Community Action Plan (CAP) that specifies areas of priority for managing environmental opportunities and upcoming reclamation projects in the neighboring communities.
 These plans are evaluated on a site-by-site basis to have the greatest impact at a local level. - Conservation Plans Each Covia site is required to have a site-specific conservation plan by 2030 that represents our dedication to safeguarding biodiversity, mitigating environmental disturbances where possible, and advancing sustainable practices throughout our various activities.
 These plans are not static documents but rather an evolving framework that will improve over time, guided by ongoing research, technological advancements, and community feedback.
 Covia is committed to regular assessment, continuous improvement, and the implementation of best practices to ensure that the operation exemplifies the highest standards of environmental responsibilities. - Reclamation Covia recognizes the importance of biodiversity and reclamation and has integrated both factors into our business strategy.
-We implement reclamation/restoration plans that promote wildlife and habitat conservation, including for avian species, reptiles, and pollinators, where feasible, on the land under our care.
-In selecting restoration projects, we choose those that are locally appropriate, ensuring that our strategies align with the unique ecological conditions of each site.

-When restoring a property or project, we engage local communities, environmental partners, and wildlife experts to understand how the land should be returned that supports both local species and broader environmental goals.

-Risk Management - Annually, each Covia site must complete their risk register to help identify any potential concerns and corrective actions for risks associated with their sites.
+We implement reclamation/restoration plans that promote wildlife and habitat conservation, where feasible, for the land under our care. - When restoring a property or project, we engage the local community and environmental partners to understand how the land should be returned. - Risk Management Annually, each Covia site must complete their risk register to help identify any potential concerns and corrective actions for risks associated with their sites.
 This includes evaluating various biodiversity and ecosystem considerations such as land conversion as well as protected species and landscapes.